willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-- Your workforceIntegrationId is obtained when you registered your app.
+- The workforceIntegrationId is obtained when you registered your app.
 - You can enable a maximum of one workforce integration on a schedule.
 If you include multiple workforce integration Ids, the first one is used.

 ## Frequently asked questions